mariakna/mariakna.github.io/research.md

 ### Conference contributions

 #### 2023

 * **Korochkina, M.**, Marelli, M., Brysbaert, M., & Rastle, K. (2023).
+What do children read as they transition into and through adolescence?
+Insights from CYP-LEX, a new large-scale lexicon of books for children and young people. **Talk** given at the [annual meeting of the Cognitive and Developmental sections of the British Psychological Society (BPS)](https://cogdev2023.org.uk/), Bristol, UK, 12-14 September, 2023. [[slides]](/talks/bps2023_slides.pdf)

+* **Korochkina, M.**, Marelli, M., Brysbaert, M., & Rastle, K. (2023).
 The Children and Young People's Books Lexicon (CYP-LEX): A lexical database of books directed at children and young adults. **Talk** given at the [ESCoP](https://escop2023.org/) conference in Porto, Portugal, 6-9 September, 2023. [[slides]](/talks/Korochkina_et_al_ESCoP2023.pdf)